elouannh/elouannh/README.md

 <br clear="both">

-<p align="left">I am Elouann, from France.
-I love coding and learning things.
-I got some experience in a lot of domains such as web development (full-stack), Discord bots, low-level programming with C and C++, a bit of machine learning and, currently some game development with C++ and UnrealEngine.</p>
+<p align="left">I'm Elouann from France.
+I love coding and learning new things.
+I've gained experience in many fields such as web development (full-stack), Discord bots, low-level programming in C and C++, some machine learning, Discord bots, and currently game development with C++ and UnrealEngine.</p>

 ###